-Towels obviously occur in many beach and bathroom scenes but we kept finding odd examples of either a towel or towel-like cloth draped often over the head.
+Towels obviously occur in many beach and bathroom scenes but we kept finding odd examples of either a towel or towel-like shroud draped often over the head.
 In many instances they seem signifcant in some way and create a very strange atmosphere.
 In some of the paintings figures are bent over for no apparent reason, sometimes with a towel hanging over their heads and sometimes without.

 Possibly the earliest example of a figure holding a towel.
 Richard’s towels seem to be mainly white, blank cloths ready to take on any form or meaning.

 Several white towels or towel-like cloths are part of the rhythm and pattern of this picture.
 They help to create a strange and rather surreal atmosphere.

 At first sight this picture looks like a straightforward lamplit romantic scene.
 But on the right hand side is a ghostly figure walking away wearing what seems to be a towel-like head-dress.